CodeItQuick/ExpenseReportCSharp/README.md

+# Questions
+1. When is it better to return the domain object rather than a string?
+I would think when you don't own that code?
+2. I do map multiple aggregate Id's to a list, so that I can retrieve by aggregate, this seems "fine"?
+3. The entire adapter could be in an external codebase.
+For a Mobile App, I would have the Mobile API in this codebase, but then the swift/kotlin app would be in a different codebase?
+4. The adapter could also be used to produce multiple Database-specific tasks, think creating a CSV Report of Expense Reports
+5. We could also import in from a 3rd/2nd party application ExpenseReports, to be shown to the user here.
+How does our code change in these scenarios?
+6. "DomainServices" are actually just interfaces/ports.
+Should the Adapter ExpenseService go in that layer, or remain in the adapter layer and get "plugged into" out layers

 # CodeItQuick Contribution to this Kata

 I redid this kata mostly to explore how hexagonal architecture _should_ look.
 For the most part the solution